void

 Švejk in a coloured edition from 1953.
 Drawn by Josef Lada.

-Everyone from academics to the man in the street has since the novel was published discussed if Švejk really was mentally constrained or if he simply played a fool.
-He could clearly appear stupid when it suited him, but anyone who has read the novel attentively should not be in doubt: in the epilogue to Part One Hašek writes that if the reader had perceived Švejk to be an idiot, the author had failed to convey his message.
+Since the novel was published, everyone from academics to ordinary readers has debated whether Švejk is mentally constrained or simply plays the fool.
+He can certainly appear stupid when it suits him.
+Still, anyone who has read the novel attentively should have no doubt.
+In the epilogue to the first volume, Hašek states that if the reader had perceived Švejk to be an idiot, he, as an author, had failed to convey his message.

 The art of survival

-Švejk appeared eager to serve his Emperor and was sent to the front to fight the Russians.
-On his journey there he and the people around him got entangled in innumerable absurd situations.
-The author uses this as a backdrop for ridiculing the Austro-Hungarian army, the Catholic Church, the police, the judiciary, and not least the Habsburg Empire.
-But above all, it is the pointlessness of the entire war that is highlighted.
-Moreover, the book has many more sides to it than anti-authoritarian and anti-war satire.
-The former anarchist Jaroslav Hašek is obviously political and critical of the society he lives in, he describes this epoch in European history, has a geographical and historical context, gives the reader an idea of the cultural diversity in the region, and the novel is in itself a key work for anyone interesting in Czech or even Central European culture.
-Besides the serious main message, situation comedy and slapstick are vital parts of Hašek's method.
-The author is at his best when he describes the absurd situations in the lives of ordinary people, entangled in systems designed to keep them down or destroy them. Švejk survives and uncovers the stupidity with his cunning and wit. Švejk himself was a master in the art of survival "non plus ultra".
+Švejk appears eager to serve his Emperor and is sent to the front to fight the Russians.
+He and those around him become entangled in innumerable absurd situations on the way.
+The author uses this as a backdrop to ridicule the Austro-Hungarian army, the Catholic Church, the police, the judiciary, and not least the House of Habsburg Empire.
+Above all, however, he highlights the futility of war.
+The book also has many more facets than anti-authoritarian and anti-war satire.
+A former anarchist, Hašek is openly political and critical of society.
+He portrays this epoch in European history, provides geographical and historical context, and gives the reader a sense of the region's cultural diversity.
+The novel is essential reading for anyone interested in Czech or Central European culture.
+Alongside the serious message, situation comedy and slapstick are vital parts of Hašek's method.
+He excels at describing ordinary people caught in systems designed to oppress or destroy them. Švejk survives and exposes stupidity with his cunning and wit; he is a master of survival.

 Inspired by real life